michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0021.md

 - adj: exasperatingly difficult to handle or circumvent
 - adj: characterized by obscenity
 ### Family
-nasty: nastier, nastiest, nastily, nastiness+;nastiness: nastinesses
+- nasty: nastier, nastiest, nastily, nastiness+
+- nastiness: nastinesses
 ### Examples
 - The bullying remained, but the joy faded, and the comedy was often reduced to nasty zingers and schoolyard-quality taunts.
 - This timely novel captures every character in the worst light, and the grudge matches among Brooklyn’s liberal parentocracy are nastier than any playground brawl.